limbic/Security101forSMBs/README.md

 - [ ] Set up Domain-based Message Authentication, Reporting, and Conformance ([DMARC](https://dmarc.org/)) , Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) to authenticate mail senders

 ### Detection

-Use an attacker’s lens to examine your SMB
+Use an "Attacker’s lens" to see your SMB the way attackers do

 - [ ] Investigate Microsoft's phenomenal security portfolio
 	 - [How Microsoft Security partners are helping customers do more with less - Microsoft Security Blog](https://www.microsoft.com/en-us/security/blog/2022/07/19/how-microsoft-security-partners-are-helping-customers-do-more-with-less/)